makersacademy/CV/README.md

 - A-levels, Maths, Physics, Chemistry
 - 10 GCSEs all awarded A* to B
--	FSMQ- Additional Maths, awarded A
+-	FSMQ - Additional Maths, awarded A (highest grade)
 - Was elected as Managing Director in the Lower Sixth Young Enterprise 	Program
 - Mentoring younger children at school in a variety of academic subjects
 - UKMT maths challenge gold (2010-2015)